 |Private Pool Villa||

-Children are welcome to come and stay at The Slate and they are practically accommodated in the D-Buk Suite with their parents if necessary.
-There is a kids club - Tin Box - for children over 4 years where they can partake in programs and activities such as arts and crafts and there is also a special pool for children.
+Children are welcome to come and stay at The Slate, and there are a number of family-friend accommodation options.
+There is a kids club - Tin Box - for children over 4-years where they can partake in programs and activities such as arts and crafts.

 There is a whole host of dining options at The Slate with cuisine from all over the world.
 Black Ginger's unique location on the lagoon is accessed via boat and serves a range of authentic Thai cuisine.
 Rivet & Rebar has a modern grill concept with a sophisticated atmosphere.
 Tin Mine is where you will enjoy your morning breakfast buffet.
 Underground Café serves tempting homemade ice creams, pastries and sandwiches.

-The Slate is conveniently located to enjoy a number of watersports such as windsurfing, kayaking, aqua-aerobics and stand-up paddle board, all of which can be offered by the resort.
+The Slate offers a number of watersports such as complimentary kayaking and windsurfing and stand-up paddle boarding at a small charge.
+The resort also has its own dive center and it is possible to rent bicycles.
 Why not partake in a cooking class in Moo's kitchen, head on a tour of the region to see some local temples, explore the local markets or try your hand at learning some Thai to add some culture to your trip?
 The well-informed concierge and staff will be able to offer advice and tips on how best to make the most of your stay!